swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 ///     If no such trait has been added, then polling will wait at least
 ///     1 millisecond between polling attempts.
 ///     `interval` must be greater than 0.
-///   - isolation: The actor to which `body` is isolated, if any.
 ///   - sourceLocation: The location in source where the confirmation was called.
 ///   - body: The function to invoke.
 The expression is considered to pass if
 ///     the `body` returns true.
 Similarly, the expression is considered to fail